octocat/Spoon-Knife/README.md

 ------------------

-All that glitters is not gold
+> All that glitters is not gold
 By the pricking of my thumbs, Something wicked this way comes.
 Open, locks, Whoever knocks!
 Hell is empty and all the devils are here.
 The lady doth protest too much, methinks.
 These violent delights have violent ends...
 Good night, good night! parting is such sweet sorrow, That I shall say good night till it be morrow.
 Now is the winter of our discontent.
 Brevity is the soul of wit.
 Fair is foul, and foul is fair: Hover through the fog and filthy air.
 If music be the food of love, play on.

+- William Shakespeare